 Oil-Free Vegan Diet: Healthy & Beneficial or Extreme?

 We’ve become very accustomed to eating oil: we use it to make a roux for sauces, we fry and sauté foods in it, and sometimes we like to add a drizzle of olive oil in our soups.
-Some may even considering eating oil to be healthy.

 Benefits of an Oil-Free Vegan Diet

 - Oils lack nutritional benefit.
 Oil is so processed that nearly all benefits are stripped away, according to many plant-based medical professionals.
 Yes, some oils contain essential fats – but you can also get those healthy fats (and a lot more nutrients) from the whole foods oils are extracted from like avocados, nuts, seeds, olives, soybeans, etc. Receiving fats from whole foods also allows you to reap the other benefits of those foods.

 - Decreased risk of heart disease.
 Dr. Esselstyn recommends a completely oil-free diet to help prevent heart disease.
 Why?
 “Both the monounsaturated and saturated fat contained in oils is harmful to the endothelium, the innermost lining of the artery, and that injury is the gateway to vascular disease.
 It doesn’t matter whether it’s olive oil, corn oil, coconut oil, canola oil, or any other kind.” (source.)